 What is HTML?

-As the standard markup language used to create web pages and applications, HTML (HyperText Markup Language) is a fundamental building block of the World Wide Web.
+Not to be confused with programming and scripting languages like Perl, PHP or JavaScript, HTML (HyperText Markup Language) is a markup language used to create web pages and applications.
+HTML is also a fundamental building block of the World Wide Web (www).
 When you build a website – even if it’s through a Website Builder rather than the code itself – your site will still function because of HTML.

 What is HTML 5?